-In adult and paediatric patients, the effectiveness of imatinib is based on overall haematological and cytogenetic response rates and progression-free survival in CML, on haematological and cytogenetic response rates in Ph+ ALL, MDS/MPD, on haematological response rates in HES/CEL and on objective response rates in adult patients with unresectable and/or metastatic GIST and DFSP and on recurrence-free survival in adjuvant GIST.
-The experience with imatinib in patients with MDS/MPD associated with PDGFR gene re-arrangements is very limited (see Pharmacodynamic properties).
-Except in newly diagnosed chronic phased CML, there are no controlled trials demonstrating a clinical benefit or increased survival for these diseases.
+In adult and paediatric patients, the effectiveness of imatinib is based on overall haematological and cytogenetic response rates and progression-free survival in CML, on haematological and cytogenetic response rates in Ph+ ALL, MDS/MPD, on haematological response rates in HES/CEL and on objective response rates in adult patients with unresectable and/or metastatic DFSP.
+The experience with imatinib in patients with MDS/MPD associated with PDGFR gene re-arrangements is very limited (see section 5.1).
+There are no controlled trials demonstrating a clinical benefit or increased survival for these diseases.